ajitham123/DEM_observer/README.md

 In order to simulate it, run DEM_observer.m file.

-'model' structure represents the generative process \n 'brain' structure represeants the generative model  \n
+'model' structure represents the generative process \\
+'brain' structure represeants the generative model  \\

 List of variable names and their meanings: